 Bit Description

-31:16 to utilize for any com mand completion This field indicates the identifier of the entries associated with this Subraball not be specified.
+31:16 to utilize for any com mand completion This field indicates the identifier of the sentries associated with this Subrashall not be specified.

 15:03 Reserved

-02:01 within this Submission urgent priority service n Queue.
-This f e class is the a ndicates the priority service class to feld is only used when the weighted rbitration mechanism is selected, the fority service class is not used.
-Refe I round robin with an he field is ignored if
+00.04 within this Submission urgent priority service n Queue.
+This fi e class is the a ndicates the priority service class to ield is only used when the weighted rbitration mechanism is selected, the iority service class is not used.
+Refe fround robin with an he field is ignored if

-02.01 Value Definition
+02:01 Value Definition

 00b Urgent

 01b High

 10b Medium

 11b Low

-00 and PRP Entry 1 (PR RP1) is the addre '1', then the Submission Queue is ss of a contiguous physical buffer. ally contiguous and PRP Entry 1 (F If cleared to '0', then
+00 Physically Contiguous (PC): If set to '1', then the Submission Queue is physically contiguous and PRP Entry 1 (PRP1) is the address of a contiguous physical buffer.
+If cleared to '0', then the Submission Queue is not physically contiguous and PRP Entry 1 (PRP1) is a PRP List pointer.